At Stir Tea it is our great pleasure to help you choose a tea – perhaps a new tea for yourself or maybe a gift for someone else.

 - Spice – Masala Chai black tea or Spiced Rooibos tisane

 - Rose – Rose Earl Grey, Black Tea Rose, Rosie Plum, Fig and Rose

 3. Tea for all seasons:

 A hot cup of tea is the perfect beverage to enjoy all year round, however iced tea really comes into its own during summer or party season.
-If you are wanting to choose the gift of a blend that is fail safe for preparing iced tea then we would recommend starting with something from our Herbals and Fruits range.
+If you are wanting to choose the gift that is fail safe for preparing iced tea with then we would recommend starting with something from our Herbals and Fruits range.
 As the iced teas are mastered then we suggest moving your attention to tea leaf which requires a little more care and attention.

 4. Buying for someone who loves all tea or if you are still unsure:

 Be led by the visual cues of the dry leaf pictured on our website or allow the descriptions of our flavours and ingredients to tantalise your taste buds.

 If you find it impossible to choose then we have made it easier for you by creating a range of Variety Packs.
 These boxes contain six mini packs of our most popular tea and tisane blends, and we offer these in a number of combinations.
 Or create your own curated gift with a selection of our discovery bag sizes.

 5. Create the perfect gift: